 Most people know me as the proud broker and owner of Boulevard Realty.
 To toot our horn, the firm has about 60 agents in Houston and Galveston, and together we once again ranked in the top 10 real estate firms selling inside the loop last year.
-In fact, we also ranked 44th out of well over 3000 real estate firms in all of Houston.
+In fact, we also ranked 46th out of 3,891 real estate firms in all of Houston.
 Looking past those numbers, I'm simply proud of the fact that we could be of service to so many Houstonians, and we're all grateful to have formed lasting relationships with those who count on us as trusted advisors.

 My passion for the city of Houston is what motivates me every day.
-This includes an array of humble servant leadership opportunities, from serving once again as president-elect of the Houston Heights Association, to sitting on the board for the Houston Epilepsy Foundation, co-chairing the AIDS Foundation Houston's World AIDS Day Luncheon and co-chairing Mayor Sylvester Turner's Quality of Life Transition Committee.
+This includes an array of humble servant leadership opportunities, from serving once again as president of the Houston Heights Association, to sitting on the board for the Houston Epilepsy Foundation, co-chairing the AIDS Foundation Houston's World AIDS Day Luncheon and co-chairing Mayor Sylvester Turner's Quality of Life Transition Committee.

 Most recently, I had the honor of being named to the City of Houston Planning Commission, my greatest opportunity yet to serve Houston and the one that draws from not only my professional experience but my ongoing study of the city's ever-changing landscape from a property owner's standpoint.